inspec/inspec-aws/docs/resources/aws_cloudwatch_dashboards.md

 ## Syntax

-Ensure that the identity exists.
+Ensure that the dashboard exists.

     describe aws_cloudwatch_dashboards do
       it { should exist }